 This cellaret was acquired in Holland, a small town in Nansemond County, Virginia in 1932 by James Cogar, then a curator at Colonial Williamsburg.
 The well proportioned case and base are skillfully constructed and present an austere example of a quintessentially southern form.
 Blind dovetailing of the front corners of the case and top suggest that this cellaret was produced by an established cabinetmaker.

 MESDA S-3607, which has a history in Southampton County, Virginia is very similar and may have been produced in the same shop.

 Condition is commensurate with age and use.
-The base has old repairs but is original.
-The waist molding on the base is replaced as are the hinges with associated strip repairs to the upper back of the case.
-The top panel is probably an old replacement.
-The dividers are old wood replacements.
+The base has scatted old repairs and a replaced waist molding.
+The dividers are old replacements, as are hinges with associated strip repairs to the upper back of the case.